ARPA-Network/ARPA-Network-AVS-Monitoring/docs/setup-instructions.md

 1. Go to Alerting in Grafana.
 2. Add your contact in the default location under Contacts.
-3. You may also add custom alerting rules by following instructions from [Grafana documentation](https://grafana.com/docs/grafana/latest/alerting/).
+3. You may also:
+    - add custom alerting rules by following instructions from [Grafana documentation](https://grafana.com/docs/grafana/latest/alerting/).
+    - change notification policy under "Alerting/Notification Policies" to choose contact, update resend policy, and etc.

 ### Advanced Configurations